Pull-Request-Club/PRC/CONTRIBUTING.md

 - Rebase before merge (for linear history)
 - Don't make unrelated changes in a commit.
 This includes whitespace changes too.
 If you want to make a whitespace change, please create another commit just for that.
-- Please do not put "fixes" or "solves" to your commit message or PR text.
+- Please do not put "fixes" or "solves" in your commit message or PR text.
 This will cause the referenced issue to close automatically.